nbentz/acculynx-code-challenge/README.md

 ## Instal Robo 3T (GUI for MongoDB)
 Download it from here: https://robomongo.org/download

-After this is installed create a new connection, git it a name, and keep
+After this is installed create a new connection, give it a name, and keep

 all other default values.
 Double check Acculynx-coding-challenge/server/config.json to make sure that local numerical ip address is the same as the servers.